ansys/pyedb/doc/source/grpc_api/index.rst

    into this one.
 Therefore users are highly encouraged migrating to gRPC when possible to get the best user experience.

+   If you want to access the legacy DotNet API please refer to the :ref:`archive section <archive>`.

 To enable PyEDB gRPC you have two options.
 - Explicit import
 - Using grpc flag